scoutapp/scout_statsd_ruby/README.md

 ## How it works

-After each transaction (a web request or background job), the metrics specific to that transaction are transmitted via the StatsD protocol via the client passed through to `ScoutStatsd#configure`.
+After each transaction (a web request or background job), the metrics specific to that transaction are transmitted via the StatsD protocol to the client passed through to `ScoutStatsd#configure`.
 No code changes are required: the `scout_apm` gem automatically instruments Rails controller-actions and background jobs.
 Easy peasy!

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mike-stewart/scout_statsd_ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/scoutapp/scout_statsd_ruby.

 ## License